-As a follow up to last week’s post, (where we covered tough interview questions #1-3) here are three additional difficult interview questions for you.
+As a follow up to this post, (where we covered tough interview questions #1-3) here are three additional difficult interview questions for you.
 Test your skills on these so you can upgrade your job search outcomes.

 Think how you would answer the following 3 questions.
 These are typically asked in interviews for teaching positions.
 But you can easily translate these questions to other sectors such as arts admin and business job interviews.
-Depending on the type of job you’re applying for, you can swap out the word “student” for “employee you’d be managing,” or perhaps “customer, client, or member,” and you’ll be good to go.
+Depending on the type of job you’re applying for, you can swap out the word “student” for “employee you’d be managing,” or “customer.”

 As noted last week, no matter what the question, the employer is ultimately looking to understand who you really are.
-How you think, how you problem solve, and how you deal with others—in order to gage whether or not you’d be a good fit for the position and institution.
+That means how you think, how you problem solve, and how you deal with others.
+Why?
+In order to gage whether or not you’d be a good fit for the position and institution.

 Adjust your mindset